-Jeroen van den Bergh is ICREA Research Professor at the Institute of Environmental Science & Technology of Universitat Autònoma de Barcelona.
-He is also honorary professor of Environmental & Resource Economics in the Faculty of Economics & Business Administration and the Institute for Environmental Studies, VU University Amsterdam.
-Previously, he was professor of Environmental Economics (1997-2007) at VU University Amsterdam, and a member of the Energy Council of the Netherlands (2003-2007).
-He obtained a Masters degree in Econometrics and Operations Research from Tilburg University, and a PhD in Economics from VU University Amsterdam.
-He has published 16 books and more than 180 journal articles.
-He was awarded the Royal Shell Prize 2002 and the IEC Environmental Prize (Premi Sant Jordi de Medi Ambient) 2011, and received awards for several publications.
-He is editor-in-chief of the Elsevier journal "Environmental Innovation and Societal Transitions", and was awarded an ERC Advanced Grant for the theme "Behavioral-evolutionary analysis of climate policy".
+Jeroen van den Bergh is ICREA Research Professor at the Institute of Environmental Science & Technology of Univ.
+Autònoma de Barcelona.
+He is also honorary professor of Environmental & Resource Economics in the Faculty of Economics & Business Administration and the Institute for Environmental Studies, VU University Amsterdam (VUA).
+Previously, he was professor of Environmental Economics (1997-2007) at VUA and member of the Dutch Energy Council (2003-2007).
+He obtained a Masters degree in Econometrics & Operations Research from Tilburg University, and a PhD from VUA.
+He published 16 books and ~200 journal articles.
+He was awarded the Royal Shell Prize 2002 and the IEC Environmental Prize 2011, and received awards for several publications.
+He is editor-in-chief of the journal "Environmental Innovation and Societal Transitions", and was awarded an ERC Advanced Grant for the theme "Behavioral-evolutionary analysis of climate policy".

 The intersection of economics, environmental science and innovation studies.
 Work in recent years is focused on environmental innovation, notably renewable energy, the design of effective climate policy, assessment of climate policy impacts, carbon and energy rebound, and modelling a transition to a low-carbon economy.
 He makes frequent use of insights and approaches of behavioral and evolutionary economics.
 Past work covered integrated environmental-economic modelling, construction of aggregate performance indicators, contributions to the growth-versus-environment debate, economic aspects of dematerialization and recycling, and spatial/international aspects of environmental policy.